Key takeaways

 Summary

-Companion animals commonly experience low thyroid hormone levels as they age.
-Daily doses of levothyroxine help return them to their normal selves, but they must be given levothyroxine formulated in doses appropriate for dogs.
-Once the veterinarian has determined the correct dose, the dog should feel better and not experience serious side effects if the medicine is given faithfully.
+Companion animals, particularly dogs, can experience low thyroid hormone levels as they age, especially as they enter middle age (6 to 7 years old).
+Daily doses of levothyroxine help return them to their normal selves, but they must be given levothyroxine formulated for dogs.
+Once the veterinarian has determined the correct dose, the dog should feel better and not experience serious problems if the medicine is given faithfully.